FASHI: A search for extragalactic OH megamasers with FAST: Discussion

 \subsection{Host galaxy properties}

-OHMs are predominantly found in the core of a class of galaxies called Luminous Infrared Galaxies (LIRGs) with $L_{\rm FIR} > 10^{11} \Lsun$, and ultra-luminous infrared galaxies (ULIRGs) with FIR luminosities $L_{\rm FIR} > 10^{12} \Lsun$ \citep[e.g.,][]{Darling2002a}.
-In this work, 13 OHMs are ULIRGs and 14 OHMs are LIRGs based on the measured $L_{\rm FIR}$, which ranges from $10^{11.70\pm0.03}$ to $10^{12.43\pm0.01} \Lsun$ with a median of $10^{12.00\pm0.02} \Lsun$.
-This means that all 27 OHMs have relatively high FIR luminosities.
-The strong FIR emission suggest that the host system has undergone a very recent and strong starburst \citep[e.g.,][]{Sanders1996}.
+As expected, since the OHM sample was selected by cross-correlation with the IRAS-selected PSCz, which contains only objects with 60\,$\mu$m flux densities $>0.595$\,Jy, all of our detected OHMs are hosted by Luminous Infrared Galaxies (LIRGs) with $L_{\rm FIR} > 10^{11} \Lsun$, or ultra-luminous infrared galaxies (ULIRGs) with FIR luminosities $L_{\rm FIR} > 10^{12} \Lsun$ \citep[e.g.,][]{Darling2002a}.
+13 OHMs are ULIRGs and 14 OHMs are LIRGs based on the measured $L_{\rm FIR}$, which ranges from $10^{11.70\pm0.03}$ to $10^{12.43\pm0.01} \Lsun$ with a median of $10^{12.00\pm0.02} \Lsun$.
+This means that all of the 27 OHMs have relatively high FIR luminosities.
+The strong FIR emission suggest that such 27 OHMs has undergone a very recent and strong starburst \citep[e.g.,][]{Sanders1996}.

 The majority of [U]LIRGs or OHMs show evidence of interaction with other galaxies or have recently undergone a galaxy merger \citep{Andreasian1994,Darling2002a}.
-Moreover, the hosts of [U]LIRGs are rich in molecular gas compared to spiral galaxies \citep{Burdiuzha1990}.
-Mergers could be a way to funnel molecular gas into the core of the [U]LIRG, producing high molecular densities and stimulating the high star formation rates that are characteristic of [U]LIRGs. \citet{Pihlstrom2007} suggested that the maser emission may originate in thick, circumnuclear structures, based on a general consensus with high-resolution imaging.
+Mergers could be a way to funnel molecular gas into the core of the [U]LIRG, producing high molecular densities and stimulating the high star formation rates \citep{Burdiuzha1990}. \citet{Pihlstrom2007} suggested that the maser emission may originate in thick, circumnuclear structures, based on the results of high-resolution imaging.